 Service, warranty and repair information: If you're selling technology, customers may want to know about warranties and the cost of service or repair.
 This can help them plan for potential costs and determine whether they'd like to continue working with the company for any repair or replacement needs in the future.

-How to improve products knowledge
+How to improve product knowledge

-If you're considering optimizing product knowledge policies, here are eight tips that can help you effectively educate the necessary team members:
+If you're considering optimizing product knowledge policies, here are eight tips that can help you effectively educate the team members:

-1. Offer hands-on experience
+1. Offer practical experience

 2. Encourage both conventional and creative information sources